About Us — How KIM’S GOLD DUST Got Started

 Today, I own a 1992 Bright Aqua Corvette convertible (“Skeeter”) with white top and interior which was selected for the 2002 Evolution Display at Corvettes at Carlisle.
 This was my driver and fun car with only 15,000 miles on it.
 In 2009, Skeeter was awarded the NCRS Top Flight award.
 The car is all original except for the drive belt, a couple spark plug wires and battery.
 My 2004 Magnetic Red Corvette convertible (“Slick”) has a tan interior and tan top.
 I enjoy driving this one when we’re not busy with the show season.

 KIM’S GOLD DUST has become the leader of Corvette Jewelry carrying an extensive line of products for men and women.
-Please check out the online catalog for rings, pendants, bracelets, earrings, ankle bracelets, snaps, Pandora-style beads and more.
+Please check out the online catalog for rings, pendants, bracelets, earrings, ankle bracelets, snaps, Pandora-style beads, money clips and more.
 We also have exclusive and limited-edition Corvette jewelry that you won’t find anywhere else.
+Be sure to check out our Show Schedule to see if we are coming to a show near you.

 Kim and the Gold Dust Team (Jane, Toni and Carolyn)